fearlessiron/BetterCostStrings/BetterCostStrings/README.md

 ﻿# Better Cost Strings

-XCOM 2 mod that shows inventory counts and colour-codes entries in cost strings when building items, starting research, etc.
+XCOM 2 mod that shows inventory counts and highlights sparse artifacts and resources in cost strings when building items, starting research, etc.

 ## Compatibility